-- Do people with child get financial support with the government in your country?
+- Do people with children get financial support from the government in your country?

 - Do you think any financial help for those with children should be means tested so it goes to people who really need it?